geoserver/geoserver.github.io/_posts/2026-04-20-geoserver-3-0-RC-released.md

 Details coming soon to the developers guide!

+Thanks to Stefano Bovio (GeoSolutions) for leading this frequently requested improvement, the entire GeoServer 3 team for implementing and checking, and testers at AfriGIS and GeoCat for verifying and updating screenshots.

 ### New Layer Preview

 A new full-screen layer preview is provided using the latest OpenLayers library.